MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 > - Prioritize the use of PaaS services and Containers where possible to reduce operational complexity and cost.
 >   - Only use IaaS Virtual Machines when required.

-- Right-size VM sku sizes to ensure effective resource utilization.
+- [Right-size VM sku sizes](https://techcommunity.microsoft.com/t5/microsoft-mechanics-blog/which-virtual-machine-is-best-for-your-workload-in-azure/ba-p/2262293) to ensure effective resource utilization.
-  - For more detail please refer to this [community blog](https://techcommunity.microsoft.com/t5/microsoft-mechanics-blog/which-virtual-machine-is-best-for-your-workload-in-azure/ba-p/2262293)

 - Deploy three or more Virtual Machines across [Availability zones](/azure/availability-zones/az-overview) to achieve data center level fault tolerance.
   - If you are deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying into production.